joanmateo71/Header-Creator/README.md

 # Header Creator

-That script make headers for scripts or files.
+This script make headers for scripts or files.

 There are two versions: